zappascout/devil_notes-sources/docs/notes_16_devil.md

 point, a supervisor at Microsoft told Steve Silberman that "All of my top debuggers have Asperger's Syndrome," going on to explain that "They can hold hundreds of lines of code in their head as a visual image.
 They look for the flaws in the pattern, and that's where the bugs are."
-No more wily shift devils!
+Shift devils beware.

 ==He also states flatly that "Autism is an empathy disorder"==:
 One needs to be careful with this.
 One of my very closest friends has an autistic daughter I've known since she was young and whom I adore.
 People are surprised that, because she feels safe with me, I can joke with and even tease her playfully.
-She doesn't always understand the content of the joke I'm making, but she can tell and enjoy that it's an expression of affection.
-Doesn't this take a degree of empathy?
+I've noticed that, while she might not always understand the content of the joke I'm making, she can tell and enjoy that it's an expression of affection.
+Doesn't this involve a kind of empathy?
 The only difference between interacting with her and more neurotypical young people is that I'll monitor her more closely to make sure she feels safe with the company and environment we're in.
 In *The Essential Difference* Baron-Cohen explains that:

 >People with autism are often the most loyal defenders of someone they perceive to be suffering an injustice.
 In this way, they are not uncaring, or cold-hearted psychopaths who want to hurt others.
 On the contrary, when they discover that they have inadvertently hurt another person, perhaps by saying something which has caused offense, they are usually shocked